shravanasati/titan-url/README.md

 ## Example extensions

-The following apps have leveraged the titan-url API to level up their apps.
+The following apps have leveraged the titan-url API to shorten URLs.

-- [titan-url-cli](https://github.com/Shravan-1908/titan-url-cli) - A terminal client for titan-url written in javascript.
+- [titan-url-cli](https://github.com/shravanasati/titan-url-cli) - A terminal client for titan-url.
 - [Alfred Discord Bot](https://github.com/alvinbengeorge/Discord) - An all in one Discord bot.